 • unknown.

-Again, keep in mind that Hardy is my guide to divide the hardware among those categories.
-Distributions which upgrade their packages more aggressively than Ubuntu could have more items in the “works right out of the box” category.
+Again, keep in mind that Lucid is my guide to divide the hardware among those categories.
+Other distributions would have different results.
 I will only give details about the last three categories above plus items which will work right out of the box but for which there are some caveats.

 Also note that I DO NOT TAKE RESPONSIBILITY IF YOU BREAK ANYTHING ON YOUR SYSTEM.
 You have to evaluate how comfortable you are with installing Ubuntu packages, performing compilations and editing configuration files.
-(Then again, people who have never used Ubuntu might be wondering what the heck I’m talking about with “Feisty” and “Gutsy”.
+(Then again, people who have never used Ubuntu might be wondering what the heck I’m talking about with “Hardy” and “Karmic”.
 As usual, Google is your friend!)

 At a glance

-Function Linux in general Hardy Hardy + Procedure
+Function Linux in general Lucid Lucid + Procedure

 Network Card Y Y Y